NHOrus/srwq-compilation/episode-02.md

 With a THWAP!!, Latooni's glasses go flying as you roundhouse her in the face.

 "DON'T GIVE ME THAT BULLSHIT BITCH!!
-JUST BECAUSE YOU WERE SUCKING ADLERS WRINKLY COCK BETWEEN CLASSES DOESN'T GIVE YOU THE RIGHT TO TALK DOWN TO ME!!!"
+JUST BECAUSE YOU WERE SUCKING ADLERS WRINKLY COCK BETWEEN CLASSES DOESN'T GIVE YOU THE RIGHT TO *TALK DOWN TO ME*!!!"

 "Lass, stop it!!"
 Russel grabs your arms before you get a chance to hit Latooni again.
 "We're all feeling a bit high-strung, but we can't just turn on each other."

 "I dunno..." muses Irm.
 "Hurting her allies seems to be a hobby of hers."

 "Sh-sh-shut UP!!"
 You jerk around to face Irm, your eyes misting up.
-"Where....where are our friendly forces??"
+"Where... where are our friendly forces??"

 "Finally, something sensible..."
 Irm turns to the sensor scopes again.
 "We have maybe a dozen units leaving the base headed south, and a transport headed southwest.
-I'm picking up the Soulgain's signal just entering the hills to the west, and that's about it...huh??"
+I'm picking up the Soulgain's signal just entering the hills to the west, and that's about it... huh??"

 "What is it?"

 "I'm picking up friendly signals...to the north, where we're headed.
 They're about a hundred klicks north of the base, and they just appeared out of nowhere!
 They couldn't have sneaked up there, there was no time..."

 Latooni has recovered her glasses, and has gone back to her maps, although she is rubbing her future black eye.

 Russel lets your arms go and you take the chance to grab the comms speaker from beside Irm.